 On average, people consume about 15 grams of fiber per day, which is too little.
 This should ideally be double (30 grams per day or more).

-For each 10 gram of extra fiber intake per day, the risk of dying of a heart attack was reduced with 27% (R).
+For each 10 grams of extra fiber intake per day, the risk of dying of a heart attack was reduced by 27% (R).